-The 1999 East Timor crisis began with widespread violence throughout the country, centered in the capital Dili.
+The 1999 East Timor conflict began with widespread violence throughout the country, centered in the capital Dili.
 The violence erupted after a majority of eligible East Timorese voters chose independence from Indonesia.
 Over 1,400 civilians are believed to have been killed due to the violence.
 The UN authorized International Force East Timor (INTERFET), consisting mainly of Australian Defence Force personnel, was deployed to East Timor to establish and maintain peace.

 Indonesia invaded East Timor, a Portuguese colony, in 1975 and had maintained unrecognized control since and thus igniting the East Timor conflict.
 The UN set up the United Nations Transitional Administration in East Timor (UNTAET) to oversee the territory’s independence vote.
 After the territory’s overwhelming vote for independence from Indonesia on August 30, 1999, a wave of violence ensued against the Timorese, much of it sponsored by the Indonesian government.